rogue-wild/core/Basics_Computer_system.md

 #
 **Error Detection Codes**
 >Binary information transmitted through some form of communication medium is subject to external noise that could change bits from 1 to 0, and vice versa.
 An error detection code is a binary code that detects digital errors during transmission.
 The detected errors cannot be corrected but their presence is indicated.
 The usual procedure is to observe the frequency of errors.
 If errors occur infrequently at random, the particular erroneous information is transmitted again.
 If the error occurs too often, the system is checked for malfunction.
-> - The most common error detection code used is the parity bit.
+> - The most common error detection code used is the `parity bit`.
 A parity bit is an extra bit included with a binary message to make the total number of 1's either odd or even.
 A message of three bits and two possible parity bits is shown in Table 3-7.
 The P(odd) bit is chosen in such a way as to make the sum of 1's (in all four bits) odd.
 The P(even) bit is chosen to make the sum of all 1's even.
 In either case, the sum is taken over the message and the P bit.
 In any particular application, one or the other type of parity will be adopted.
 The even-parity scheme has the disadvantage of having a bit combination of all O's, while in the odd parity there is always one bit (of the four bits that constitute the message and P) that is 1.
 Note that the P(odd) is the complement of the P(even).
 >
 | Message *xyz* | P(odd)  | P(even)|
 | :---          |:----:   |   ---: |